 One more concern – electronic health records are not mistake proof.

-Mistakes in EHRs are more common than you think.
+Surprisingly, mistakes in EHRs are common.
 There are many reasons for mistakes, including typos and auto correct.
-For your own health and safety, I highly recommend that you ask each doctor for a printout of his/her notes at the end of each appointment, and regularly check your records through your online portals.
+Therefore, I highly recommend you regularly check your records for errors.
+Firstly, ask each doctor for a printout of his/her notes at the end of each appointment.
+Additionally, regularly check your records through your online portals.
 Notify your doctor if you see any errors.

 For more information on this important subject, read Are Your Medical Records Accurate?